Comparing on-site preservation techniques for fresh Welsh birch sap for use in artisan products by local businesses

 - Urn: An electric thermostatically controlled urn heats the syrup and reduced it to a sugar concentration of below 20%.

-These methods will be compared on:
+These methods were compared on:

 - Capital set-up costs

 - Preservation time to produce concentrate from sap

 - Operating costs – in particular fuel costs

 - Product quality e.g. total sugar content, colour and taste

 This trial was the first in Wales to focus specifically on birch sap production and has provided good guidance on the tapping of birch trees and immediate post-harvest sap preservation.
 The project has also raised an awareness on non-timber income opportunities from woodland.
 Please see all project details below.